 - The Evil Sorceror Koura in The Golden Voyage of Sinbad brings the siren figurehead of Sinbad's ship to life so she will steal the map to Lemuria for him.
 This feat also became preparation for his animation of a temple statue of Kali.

 - In Jason and the Argonauts, the Argo's figurehead (which the shipwright, on a whim, put on the ship's stern) depicts Hera and the goddess herself speaks through it several times to give Jason guidance.
 When she does, the figurehead's eyelids move.

 - The Hispaniola in Muppet Treasure Island has a dual living figurehead in the form of Statler and Waldorf.

 - The Silent Mary from Pirates of the Caribbean: Dead Men Tell No Tales was cursed alongside her crew when they were lost to the waters of the Devil's Triangle.
 The area turned the crew into the undead and gave the capitain, Armando Salazar, full control over the Silent Mary.
-One of his powers was the ability to awaken the boat's figurehead, who could then detach herself and go after whoever the captain needed dead.
+One of his powers is the ability to awaken the boat's figurehead, who can then detach herself and go after whoever the captain needs dead.